Synchronverter: Background

 Standard inverters are very low inertia elements.
 During transient periods, which are mostly because of faults or sudden changes in load, they follow changes rapidly and may cause a worse condition, but synchronous generators have a notable inertia that can maintain their stability.

 The grid is designed to operate at a specific frequency.
 When electric power supply and demand is perfectly balanced the grid frequency will remain at its nominal frequency.
 However, any imbalance in supply and demand will lead to a deviation from this nominal frequency.
 It is standard for electricity generation and demand to not be perfectly balanced, but the imbalance is tightly controlled such that the grid frequency remains within a small band of ±0.05 Hz.
 A synchronous generator’s rotating mass acts as a bank of kinetic energy for the grid to counteract changes in frequency – it can either provide or absorb power from the grid – caused by an imbalance of electric power supply and demand – in the form of kinetic energy by speeding up or slowing down.
 The change in kinetic energy is proportional to the change in frequency.
 Because it takes work to speed up or slow down rotating mass, this inertia dampens the effects of active power imbalances and therefore stabilizes the frequency.
 Because inverter-based generation inherently lacks inertia, increasing penetration of inverter-based renewable energy generation could endanger power system reliability.

-Further, the variability of renewable energy sources (RES), primarily concerning photovoltaics (PV) and wind power, could amplify this issue by creating more frequent transient periods of power imbalance.
+Further, the variability of renewable energy sources, primarily concerning photovoltaics (PV) and wind power, could amplify this issue by creating more frequent transient periods of power imbalance.
 Theoretically, inverter-based generation could be controlled to respond to frequency imbalances by altering its electric torque (active power output).
 Synthetic inertia is defined as the “controlled contribution of electrical torque from a unit that is proportional to the rate of change of frequency (RoCoF) at the terminals of the unit.”
 However, in order to have capacity to react to this RoCoF, the participating generators would be required to operate at levels below their maximum output, so that a portion of their output is reserved for this particular response.
 Further, the inherent variability of production limits the generators' capacity to provide synthetic inertia.
 This requirement for a reliable and fast-acting power supply makes inverter-based energy storage a better candidate for providing synthetic inertia.